 CTET Exam Date

 CBSE has not released any update regarding the CTET exam date.
-The scheduled date is January 31.
+The scheduled from 16-12-2021 to 13-01-2022.
 Many candidates are expecting that the examination would be postponed.
 Any confirmation or denial to the same has not been released by the board.

 More than 10 lakh candidates reportedly appear for the CTET examination.
 All those who have applied for the July examination are advised to keep a check on the official website ctet.nic.in for any changes or updates regarding the exam dates.
 Information once received by the board would be provided on this page too.